blackmarketer/networking-ca1/README.md

    - `backend.tf` configures the backend for storing Terraform state securely.
    - Terraform commands (`init`, `plan`, `apply`) are used to provision resources.

+3. **Configuration Management with Ansible**
+   Ansible playbooks in the `ansible/` directory are used to configure servers and deploy the web application.

+4. **Containerization with Docker**
+   The web application is containerized using Docker.
+The `Dockerfile` specifies the build instructions, and containers are managed as part of the deployment process.

-3. **CI/CD with GitHub Actions**
+5. **Continuous Integration and Deployment with GitHub Actions**
-   - Workflows in `.github/workflows/` automate testing and deployment processes.
+   Workflows automate testing, provisioning, and deployment to ensure a seamless CI/CD pipeline.
-   - On code push, the workflow:
-     - Checks out the repository code.
-     - Sets up the necessary environment.
-     - Runs tests on the web application.
-     - Deploys the application to the provisioned infrastructure.

 ## Notes